hydroffice/hyo2_soundspeed/docs/developer_guide_how_to_distribute.rst

 * Create a GitHub release

-* Push the package on PyPI
+* Push the package on PyPI: 'python setup.py build bdist_wheel upload -r pypi'

 * Start to work on the next release :)